joetsoi/OpenMoonstone/README.md

 Download the latest release from https://github.com/joetsoi/OpenMoonstone/releases You'll need to edit the settings.ini file with the location of the original moonstone DOS version after that run moonstone.exe
+### Controls
+Player one: arrow keys and space
+Player two: wasd and f
 ## Configuration
 You need a DOS copy of the original moonstone.
 Extract it to your home dir either `~/games/moonstone` for linux or `C:\Users\username\games\moonstone`